fbpx

 Homeschooling Teens: Excellence Not Perfection

 If you’ve spent any time around teenagers, you are probably aware that teens often struggle with insecurity.
 Insecurity about what?
 About everything!
-They feel insecurity about their physical appearance, about their talents, their future plans, their past decisions, opinions, style, and almost anything you can think of.
+They feel insecure about their physical appearance, their talents, their future plans, their past decisions, opinions, style, and almost anything they can think of.
 In short, they are insecure about their self-worth.
+What is the cause of this insecurity?
+Teenagers are insecure because they are in the process of “finding themselves” in the world—building an identity independent of their parents and family.
+There’s a lot of searching and uncertainty as they forge this identity for themselves.

 Obsessive Perfection